Martin-JC-Xu/P2M/README.md

 ### Example

 Here is an example.
-The code is tested on Windows 11 with Visual Studio 2019.
+The code has been tested in release mode on Windows 11 using Visual Studio 2019.

 ```C++
 #include "Model.h"